 Inside a cabin-like room with enough rustic wood finishings to fill a Pinterest board, you’ll find some of the city’s most inventive Neapolitan-style pies, like the Hometown Brisket with chunks of Hometown Bar-B-Que's beloved meat, and the sweet-and-savory Cherry Jones with mozzarella, gorgonzola, prosciutto, dried cherries, and honey.
-New Yorkers are so taken with the Greenpoint pizzeria that it has plans to expand to Baltimore, Miami, and Columbus.
+New Yorkers are so taken with the Greenpoint pizzeria that it's expanded to Baltimore, Miami, Columbus, and Chicago.

 Mario Migliucci once said no to having a scene from The Godfather filmed in his “family friendly” pizzeria in the Bronx.
 Forty years later, after his death, his son allowed a scene from The Sopranos to be filmed in the restaurant, but only because it wasn’t violent.
 Mario’s doesn’t consider itself a pizza place -- it’s a classic-red-sauce Italian joint boasting the likes of veal Parm and manicotti.
 You won’t even find pizza listed on the menu, and if you don’t ask for a large size when ordering it, you’ll get a small, appetizer-size pie.
 But the pizza at Mario’s is worth the semi-secret ordering maneuver, with a chewy charred crust and the right amount of sauce and cheese (opt for the sausage pie and you won’t be disappointed).

-Patsy Grimaldi’s Juliana’s -- a rival of the adjacent Grimaldi's, which he no longer owns -- consistently wins accolades for its pies, which in appearance would seem nearly identical to its rival, but in taste offer something entirely different.
+Patsy Grimaldi’s Juliana’s -- a rival of the adjacent Grimaldi's, which he no longer owns -- offers pies that seem nearly identical to its rival, but offer something entirely different.
 Juliana’s pizza is light and airy, with fresh and rich flavors from its sauce and cheese.
 It also helps that the line isn’t nearly as long.

 The square-slice gold standard, L&B’s Sicilian is certainly something to check off your NYC dining bucket list.
 It’s a wonderfully plump, doughy square with plenty of fresh mozzarella and a tart tomato sauce on top of that (accompanied by a sprinkle of pecorino), striking the perfect balance of sweet and tart flavor.
 It’s best enjoyed outside at one of L&B’s red picnic tables.